 Associate Professor of Art History

-His publications have focused on Italian Modernism from Futurism to Arte Povera in the international context.
-Since 2008, when he founded and curated the residency program Harlem Studio Fellowship in New York, he has actively promoted programs of international exchange for emerging artists.
+Raffaele Bedarida is an art historian and curator specializing in transnational modernism and politics.
+Since he joined The Cooper Union full-time faculty in 2016, he has coordinated the History and Theory of Art program.
+Bedarida holds a Ph.D. from the Art History Department of the CUNY Graduate Center, New York as well as M.A. and B.A. degrees in Art History from the Università degli Studi di Siena, Italy.
+His research has focused on cultural diplomacy, migration, and exchange between Italy and the United States.
+He has also worked on exhibition history, censorship, and propaganda under Fascism and during the Cold War, from Futurism to Arte Povera.
+Since 2008, when he founded and curated the residency program Harlem Studio Fellowship in New York, Bedarida has actively promoted programs of international exchange for emerging artists.
 In addition to his academic and curatorial activities, Bedarida has regularly lectured on modern and contemporary art topics at the Solomon R. Guggenheim Museum and MoMA.